Spring Qi for the Liver

 - Negative: Anger, jealousy, frustration, envy

-Rather than the emotions relating to a psychological brain state, in Traditional Chinese Medicine the liver associated with specific emotions.
+Rather than the emotions relating to a psychological brain state, in Traditional Chinese Medicine the liver is associated with specific emotions.
 To bring these emotions into balance, the liver is supported and strengthened using the five element theory.

 The following table explores the Taoist associations with the liver: